mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.6/index.md

 ### CLI

-- DC/OS 1.10.0 requires DC/OS CLI 0.5.x.
+- DC/OS 1.10.0 requires DC/OS CLI 0.5.x. [enterprise type="inline" size="small" /]
-- DC/OS CLI 0.5.x adds [multi-cluster support](/1.10/cli/multi-cluster-cli/) with [`dcos cluster`](/1.10/cli/command-reference/dcos-cluster) commands.
+- DC/OS CLI 0.5.x adds [multi-cluster support](/1.10/cli/multi-cluster-cli/) with [`dcos cluster`](/1.10/cli/command-reference/dcos-cluster) commands. [enterprise type="inline" size="small" /]

  Multi-cluster support has a number of consequences:

    - DC/OS CLI 0.4.x and 0.5.x use a different structure for the location of configuration files.
 DC/OS CLI 0.4.x has a single configuration file, which by default is stored in `~/.dcos/dcos.toml`.
 DC/OS CLI 0.5.x has a configuration file for each connected cluster, which by default are stored in `~/.dcos/clusters/<cluster_id>/dcos.toml`.
    - DC/OS CLI 0.5.x introduces the `dcos cluster setup` command to configure a connection to a cluster and log into the cluster.